Evaluate & Validate

 EXAMPLE: Global brewers estimate the true cost of water usage

 Brewing and beverage companies estimating water usage costs, inclusive of energy and chemical inputs, found their total spend was 2 to 4 times higher than expected.
-By accounting for broader costs, they developed a financial justification for water conservation and reuse opportunities.8
+By accounting for broader costs, they developed a financial justification for water conservation and reuse opportunities.

 EXAMPLE: How A. P. Møller-Mærsk differentiates good costs and bad costs

 “Criteria such as price will always be relevant.
 The way that we look at it though is good cost and bad cost.
 If there’s something that costs more because it’s driving the sustainability agenda forward, then we see this as a good cost.
-It doesn’t mean that we’re not discussing prices and that we’re not adding arguments to our negotiations, but we look at it from the total cost of ownership and the total value of ownership perspectives and calculate what possible positive advantages could come from the extra costs.”9
+It doesn’t mean that we’re not discussing prices and that we’re not adding arguments to our negotiations, but we look at it from the total cost of ownership and the total value of ownership perspectives and calculate what possible positive advantages could come from the extra costs.”

 Validate the credibility of supplier sustainability claims

-You will need to validate and verify the sustainability claims of the proposals and bids by seeking clarification on proposals and making performance data readily available.
-For instance, if you are asking for a recycled product or materials, make sure the supplier has provided evidence such as ISO type I eco-label, technical files, or test reports.
-If needed, and proportional to the procurement scale and impact, request independent verification of the supplier's sustainability claims, such as third-party audits or certifications from recognised sustainability organisations, analysis of supplier sustainability data, such as greenhouse gas emissions, energy use, and waste generation, and/or review of the environmental and social performance of the bidders' suppliers to ensure that they meet the sustainability requirements set out in the tender documents.
+You will need to validate and verify the sustainability claims of proposals and bids received.
+You can do this by seeking clarification on proposals and collecting sustainability performance data from suppliers.
+For instance, if you are asking for a recycled product or material(s), make sure the supplier has provided evidence such as ISO type I eco-label, technical files, or test reports.
+If needed, and proportional to the procurement’s scale and impact, you may also request independent verification of the supplier's sustainability claims.

 Resources